Freight train slams into a bus outside Mexico City and kills at least 8 people

-MEXICO CITY (AP) — A freight train slammed into a double-deck bus northwest of Mexico City early Monday, killing at least eight people and injuring 45, authorities said.
+ATLACOMULCO, Mexico (AP) — A freight train slammed into a double-decker bus northwest of Mexico City early Monday, killing at least eight people and injuring 45, authorities said.

 The accident took place in an industrial area of warehouses and factories in the town of Atlacomulco, about 80 miles (130 kilometers) northwest of Mexico City.